 Three months ago you downloaded and watched a 3-hour-long movie?
 I think, it’s definitely time to remove it!

-If you take HDR photos, why save the original ones, which are worse?
+a small life hack: If you take HDR photos, why save the original ones, which are worse?
 You can remove this option by unselecting “Keep Normal Photo” in Photos & Camera Settings.

 Many people hold massive music collections on an iPhone.
 But the truth is — devices like iPods are better equipped for music listening.

 Remember how much space can an iPod have?
 They’re able to keep hundreds of GBs of music.
 What’s more, some models support even movies and photos.

 By the way, to put music on iPod, you can use WALTR, a handy app created by our friends at Softorino.
 (The company specializes in iOS-to-Mac technologies and own a bunch of cool apps in this area.)
 All you need to do is to launch WALTR and just drag and drop your music files to your iPod.
 Ta-dah.

 Your little gadget will come back to life and you’ll have a lot of free iPhone memory!

 You can clear old notes & contacts as they also take your phone memory.

 In your Settings, look for Keep Messages option.
 There, you’ll be able to delete all the messages that include media.
 You can remove all messages that you’ve received last year or during the previous month.
 Or forever. 👾

 Speaking about messages… don’t forget about your mail!
 You can, for example, clear Spam folder, unsubscribe from irrelevant websites etc. you can also clear Sent or Inbox messages if you’re sure there’s nothing important.